dmd-program/dmd-100/projects/narrative/define_the_way_it_was.md

 # Define: Synopsis

-In this activity, you will create a short sentence to guide the story narrative and list potential story characters.
+In this activity, you will create a short synopsis sentence to guide the story narrative and list potential story characters.

 ## Instructions